 Tip #2: Try to visit mid-week when the summer crowd is even less, and you may end up with your own private tour guide like we did.

 Morning Hike at Bell Rock

 You can’t talk about having a great time in Sedona with kids unless you include a morning hike.
 We like to head out before the sun gets too hot.
 (Our sleep-until-10 a.m. girls grumbled a bit about having to wake up early until they saw the spectacular sunrise.)
-We drove the Sorento to the trail head, and kicked off our hike through the red rocks and twisted junipers of Bell Rock.
+We drove to the trail head, and kicked off our hike through the red rocks and twisted junipers of Bell Rock.

 Tip #3: Bring bottles of water, a hat and some granola bars in your backpack.
 It’s easy to work up a sweat and hunger, and you’ll avoid the kids wanting to run back to the car.

 One of the things our family loves the most about the desert is the clear night sky, which our kids just don’t get to see as much at home.
 Sedona is a designated International Dark-Sky Community, with very few streetlights and far from any big city.
 The night sky in Sedona is pitch black, making it one of the best places to stargaze in the US.
 We booked an evening sky tour with Sedona Star Gazing.
 We geeked out when they heard it would be led by a former NASA engineer, using a real telescope.
 Plus there was no hiking involved—bonus!